nhoefflin/SOCAnalyst/README.md

   - VSI has heard rumors that a competitor, JobeCorp, may be launching cyberattacks to disrupt VSI's business.
   - As a SOC analyst, I am tasked with using Splunk to monitor against potential attacks on our systems and applications.
   - The Networking team has provided me with past logs to help me develop baselines and create reports, alerts, and dashboards.
+    - Windows Server Logs
+      - This server contains intellectual property of VSI's next-generation virtual reality programs.
+    - Apache Server Logs
+      - This server is used for VSI's main public-facing website vsi-company.com.

 ## Windows Server Logs